 Seeking advice from a healthcare practitioner is a mandate if you have any of the following problems.

-• When you feel intolerable pain (cramps) amid or in between the periods, counsel the doctor.
+- When you feel intolerable pain (cramps) during or in between periods, consult the doctor.

 How Do I Reduce The Risk Of Having Irregular Periods?